geodesg/pintura/README.md

 	});

 We could then register our data models with group information associated with it.
-We use the registerModels function to accomplish this.
-This can defined with an object where properties define the model by name, where each property value can be a model, a model with the groups allowed, or an array of models with groups.
+We use the `registerModels` function to accomplish this.
+The data models are defined by passing in a data model definition object(s).
+This is an object where properties define the model by name, where each property value can be a model, a model with the groups allowed, or an array of models with groups (where the first set with a matching group).
 This is best illustrated by an example:

 	pintura.registerModels({
 		// The User model is exposed (though /User/), regardless of which user/group